-Pima County Legal Advocate’s Office - Summer Only
+Pima County Legal Advocate’s Office (Summer Only)

 The Pima County Legal Advocate’s Office represents individuals charged with a criminal offense who cannot afford an attorney.